Photovoltaic Types and PV Cell Technologies

 3D Photovoltaic Cells – This type of photovoltaic cell uses a unique three-dimensional structure to absorb the photon light energy from all directions and not just from the top as in convectional flat PV cells.
 The cell uses a 3D array of miniature molecular structures which capture as much sunlight as possible boosting its efficiency and voltage output while reducing its size, weight and complexity.

 Photovoltaic (PV) cells create electricity from sunlight by converting photons into electrons without creating any environmental problems such as pollution and waste.
 Photovoltaic (PV) cells are made of special materials called semiconductors such as silicon (Si), which is currently the most commonly used.
 Crystalline silicon has been the workhorse of the PV cells for the past two decades and in fact, over 95% of the solar cells produced worldwide are composed of crystalline silicon.
 However, recent developments in solar cell technologies have produced thin-film and other types of photovoltaic cells with greater conversion efficiencies.

-There are many different “types of photovoltaic cell” available on the market, but an individual photovoltaic solar cell produces less than 2 watts of power, which may be sufficient to power a calculator or a wrist watch, but to generate any meaningful solar power that we can use as an alternative power source, individual solar cells need to be combined together to create modules, panels or large solar arrays and this is discussed further in the next tutorial.
+There are many different “photovoltaic types” available on the market, but an individual photovoltaic solar cell produces less than a few watts of power, may be sufficient to power a calculator or a wrist watch, but to generate any meaningful solar power that we can use as an alternative power source, individual solar cells need to be combined together to create modules, panels or large solar arrays and this is discussed further in the next tutorial.

 In the next tutorial about “Solar Power”, we will look at how we can connect together these individual photovoltaic cells to produce a larger Solar Photovoltaic Panel to produce higher voltages and currents.